mcosovic/JuliaGrid.jl/docs/src/tutorials/badDataAnalysis.md

     \mathbf C = \mathbf S \bm \Sigma = \bm \Sigma - \mathbf H [\mathbf H^T \bm \Sigma^{-1} \mathbf H]^{-1} \mathbf H^T.
 ```

 It is important to note that only the diagonal entries of ``\mathbf C`` are required for the normalized residual test.
 The main computational challenge lies in computing the inverse on the right-hand side of the equations.
-The JuliaGrid package employs a computationally efficient sparse inverse method, obtaining only the necessary elements.
+The JuliaGrid package uses a computationally efficient sparse inverse method, obtaining only the necessary elements.

 Internally, JuliaGrid avoids forming the full inverse.
 If the WLS estimator was solved with `LU`, the sparse LU factorization is reused to compute the selected sparse inverse.
 If it was solved with `LL`, the Cholesky factorization is reused through a selected-inverse projection.
 For other WLS methods, JuliaGrid first attempts a local Cholesky factorization of the gain matrix and falls back to sparse LU when Cholesky is not applicable.